kubevirt/community/design-proposals/vm-pool.md

 ## VirtualMachinePool (VMPool) API

-The VMPool api represents all the tunings necessary for managing a pool of stateful VMs.
+The VMPool API represents all the tunings necessary for managing a pool of stateful VMs.
 This API is very simple and leverages the VMConfig object for most of the heavy lifting pertaining to what the VM instances within the pool actually look like.

 The VMPools spec contains the following tunings and values